A Career Worth Every Minute

 Milton Hershey School employs over 200 houseparent couples to oversee student homes.
 They provide our students a structured, caring, home away from home.
 Houseparent couples shape the lives of children from lower-income families.
 They teach life skills that help students build character.
 They also help them succeed socially and academically.

 Interested in positively impacting the lives of children?
 Houseparenting might be the unique career you’ve been seeking.
+Attend an upcoming online information session to learn more about the houseparent role and meet with the MHS Recruitment Team.

 Life-Changing Employment Opportunities